What impact has Covid-19 had on the life sciences market?

 Are you ready to help in the fight against Covid-19?

 The life sciences market needs talented professionals to help in the global fight against Covid-19.
-At Quanta, we’re looking for candidates to place in a variety of exciting roles in commissioning, qualification and validation and quality assurance across the UK and Europe.
+At QCS Staffing, we’re looking for candidates to place in a variety of exciting roles in commissioning, qualification and validation and quality assurance across the UK and Europe.
 Browse our life sciences jobs and start your application today.